 - Climate Action: Implement initiatives to reduce emissions, and motivate suppliers to set up targets, implement initiatives to reduce emissions and disclose carbon data

 For details, see the fact sheet and evaluation methodology below:

 CATI Evaluation Guidelines 3.0 (Updated Feb.
 2023)

 CATI rankings and scores are updated continuously throughout the year.
 At the beginning of each year, IPE updates the CATI evaluation guideline.
 The evaluation is conducted on a DYNAMIC basis, with primary sources of information covering: a company’s official website, annual reports, CSR reports, ESG reports, publicly accessible response to CDP Climate Change Questionnaire and its self-disclosure on the Blue Map.
 IPE publishes annual CATI report towards the end of the year, illustrating the progress and gaps in company’s performance every year.

 How often are CATI reports published?

-Evaluation scores will be published annually.
-The 2021 CATI evaluation report is available here.
+Evaluation reports will be published annually.
+The 2021, 2022 and 2023 CATI evaluation reports are available here.